techytobias/NYC-Subway-Display/README.md

 - Install Raspbian (No desktop environment needed)
 - Keeping the default user "pi" will work best, as that is what's configured in packageinst.sh
     - You may still change the default password
-    - If are advanced and you wish th use a different username, modify packageinst.sh for the new paths.
+    - If are advanced and you wish to use a different username, modify packageinst.sh for the new paths.
 - Enable SSH
 - Get an MTA API key [here](https://api.mta.info).
 - Install Python 3 (likely installed by default) and PIP (you likely will need to install) on the Raspberry Pi (For retrieving packages)